-- 2. No development may take place until a remedial strategy with none technical summaries, conclusions and recommendations, together with a timetable of works, have been submitted to and approved in writing by the Local Planning Authority (LPA) and the measures approved in that scheme must be fully implemented.
+- 2. No development may take place until a remedial strategy for the re-use of existing topsoil with none technical summaries, conclusions and recommendations, together with a timetable of works, have been submitted to and approved in writing by the Local Planning Authority (LPA) and the measures approved in that scheme must be fully implemented.
 [Outcomes must appropriately reflect end use and when combining another investigative purpose have a dedicated contaminative summary with justifications cross referenced].
 The scheme must include all of the following measures unless the LPA dispenses with any such requirement specifically in writing - a) A proposed remediation strategy must be submitted to the LPA.
 The LPA must approve such remedial works as required prior to any remediation commencing on site.
-The works must be of such a nature as to render harmless the identified contamination given the proposed end-use of the site and surrounding environment including any controlled waters. - b) Approved remediation works must be carried out in full on site under a quality assurance scheme to demonstrate compliance with the proposed methodology and best practice guidance.
+The works must be of such a nature as to render harmless the identified contamination given the proposed end-use of the site and surrounding environment including any controlled waters.

+- b) Approved remediation works must be carried out in full on site under a quality assurance scheme to demonstrate compliance with the proposed methodology and best practice guidance.
 If during the works contamination is encountered which has not previously been identified then the additional contamination must be fully assessed and an appropriate remediation scheme agreed with the LPA. - c) Upon completion of the works, this condition must not be discharged until a closure report has been submitted to and approved by the LPA.
 The closure report must include details of the proposed remediation works and quality assurance certificates to show that the works have been carried out in full in accordance with the approved methodology.
 Details of any post-remedial sampling and analysis to show the site has reached the required clean-up criteria must be included in the closure report together with the necessary documentation detailing what waste materials have been removed from the site.

-Reason: In order to safeguard human health and the water environment as recommended by Environmental Protection in accordance with Policy

-LP16 of the Central Lincolnshire Local Plan and the provisions of the National Planning Policy Framework.
+Reason: In order to safeguard human health and the water environment as recommended by Environmental Protection and section 9.2 of the Geo-Environmental Assessment dated September 2021 by deltasimons to accordance with Policy LP16 of the Central Lincolnshire Local Plan and the provisions of the National Planning Policy Framework.

 3. No development must take place until an ecology enhancement and management plan has been submitted to and approved in writing by the local planning authority.
-The ecology enhancement and management plan must evidence (and quantify) a biodiversity net gain and be informed by the recommendations of the Extended Phase 1 Ecology Survey (EPES) by CBE Consulting dated 9th September 2021.
+The ecology enhancement and management plan must evidence (and quantify) a measurable biodiversity net gain (through an agreed biodiversity metric) and be informed by the recommendations of the Extended Phase 1 Ecology Survey (EPES) by CBE Consulting dated 9th September 2021.
 The development must be completed in strict accordance with the approved details of the ecology enhancement and management plan and retained and maintained thereafter.